Course

 Course Description

-In this course, students are introduced to the nurse’s role as a member of an interprofessional team caring for childbearing and childrearing families, newborns, infants, children and adolescents.
-Students build on previous knowledge and integrate new knowledge, skills and attitudes to enable them to provide safe, competent, compassionate, and evidence-informed care for clients experiencing developmental transitions and/or health challenges in a maternity and pediatric context.
-A family-centered perspective and the integration of teaching and learning principles for health promotion and illness/injury prevention are emphasized.
+In this course, students explore the nurse’s role as a member of an interprofessional team caring for childbearing and child-rearing families, infants, children, and adolescents.
+Students build on previous learning, integrating the core curriculum concepts and content from the semester's theory and health assessment courses.
+This course provides the theory required to provide safe, ethical, competent, compassionate, and evidence-informed care for clients experiencing developmental transitions or health challenges in a maternity and pediatric context.
+A family-centred perspective and the integration of teaching and learning principles for health promotion and illness/injury prevention are emphasized.
+Students complete one half of the semester in maternity and the other half in pediatrics.

 Course Content